brillout/wildcard-api/docs/readme.template.md

 };
 ~~~

-Wildcard is new but already used in production at couple of projects,
+Wildcard is new but already used in production at several projects,
 every release is assailed against a heavy suit of automated tests,
 its author is responsive, and issues are fixed within 1-2 days.